 Academic credit is separate from admission.
 The decision about how much academic credit an applicant can receive for previous study is made by faculty staff, not the Admissions Office, and is usually resolved by making a separate application directly to the faculty.

 Most faculties will be able to provide you with a general indication of the amount of credit you might receive, before you apply for admission.
 However, a final decision is not normally available until after your application for admission has been successful.

 As rules and procedures for applying for academic credit are varied, it is best to contact your faculty office soon after you consider applying.

-Please contact the Admissions Office for further information.
+Please contact the Future Students Contact Centre for further information.

 The University of Sydney